HedgehogNSK/cs-code-polisher/README.md

 ## Requirements

 Extension works for VS Code editor (1.85.0 and higher) that uses Roslyn LSP.
-This extension will not work for Omnisharp LSP or any other due to differences in structure of diagnostics data that different LSPs collects.
+This extension will not work for OmniSharp LSP or any other due to differences in structure of diagnostics data that different LSPs collects.

 If you wish to have ability to clean unnecessary usings for closed files of a workspace, then you have to add line to `.vscode/settings.json` of the project or of a user: